erangross27/scripts/README.md

   permissions for a user from the Microsoft Graph API using Azure AD authentication, and it prints the calendar names, IDs, and permission details for each calendar.
+- **GraphServiceClient.py**: This script retrieves a Microsoft user's calendar information, including upcoming holidays and all-day events for the next year, by authenticating with the Microsoft Graph API and fetching the necessary data.
 - **network_analyzer.py**: This script provides a graphical user interface for real-time network traffic monitoring and detection of suspicious activities such as port scans, large data transfers, and excessive DNS queries, utilizing